Get exclusive member benefits & effect social change. Join Today

 The signs of imperforate anus are usually obvious soon after birth.
 They include:

-A doctor can usually diagnose imperforate anus by performing a physical exam after birth.
-X-rays of the abdomen and abdominal ultrasound can confirm the problem and reveal the extent of the abnormalities.
+A doctor can usually diagnose an imperforate anus by performing a physical exam after birth.
+An X-ray of the abdomen and abdominal ultrasound can help reveal the extent of the abnormalities.

 After diagnosing imperforate anus, your baby’s doctor should also test for other abnormalities associated with this condition.
 Tests used may include: